forkbb/forkbb/readme.md

 ### Please DO NOT use this revision in production, it is for test only.
 Many functions of the forum are not implemented.
-No: private messages, voting, plugins/extensions system.
+No: private messages, plugins/extensions system.

 ## Requirements